 Black holes are thought to be objects of large density who's gravitational pull is so strong that even light cannot escape it.
 Because light cannot escape they are hard to detect.

 They are capable of devouring a planet or even a star.

 Do they exist?

-Even though we cannot see them directly we can observe the effect they have on the space around them.
+Although we cannot detect them directly with our eyes or a standard telescope, we can use them to observe their effects on the space around them.

 How are they formed?

 The popular belief that a supernova can lead to the formation of a black hole my not be entirely true.
 In fact if we are to believe Einstein's General Relativity then the black holes that are out there in the universe have been there since the big bang.

 It has been believed by some scientists that they could be formed in high energy collisions.
 (It is this theory that made people believe that the Large Hadron Collider may create a black hole and destroy the earth.)
 There is no evidence to support or disprove this theory and we survived them turning the LHC on.

 The presence of black holes can be detected by looking for binary star systems that emit x-rays.
 It is thought that the x-ray emission is caused by one of the stars being a black hole that is sucking in matter from the other.

 Looking for areas of of high density mass.